 The Second Leg Of The Triple Crown Races

-The Preakness Stakes is a Grade 1 race over nine and a half furlongs on dirt which is held at Pimlico Racecourse in May each year.
-In 2019 the race is on May 18.
-It follows the Kentucky Derby as the second leg of the American Triple Crown with the concluding Belmont Stakes to be staged three weeks later
+In 2020 the Preakness race is on May 16.
+It follows the Kentucky Derby as the second leg of the American Triple Crown with the concluding Belmont Stakes to be staged three weeks later.

 The race dates back to 1873 and is commonly known as “The Run for the Black-Eyed Susans” because of the blanket of flowers which are placed around the winner’s neck after the race.
 Only the Kentucky Derby attracts a bigger crowd.

 If there was one thing I can say about the race:

 There’s no contender with over favorable odds.
 Maximum Security was disqualified from victory in Kentucky Derby 19, and Country Horse the winner of the derby won’t compete due to illness, (which means there will be no Triple Crown winner in 2019).

 So which contenders do we have left?

 Improbable finished 5th in the Kentucky Derby.
 With 5-2 odds I imagine he’ll finish in the top 3.
 Even so, there’s another horse who has a real chance of winning the Preakness 19:

 Even if the conditions turn ugly in Pimlico (Which often happens), Alwaysmining is my pick of 2019.
 His recent race at Federico Tesio Stakes enough was enough to impress me.

 The Entire Lineup of Preakness 19 Contenders with odds